NeroReflex/Gishiki/Documentation/docs/usage/database/management.md

 ## Conclusions
-Connecting a database is simple, using it even more: the connection string is the only thing you have to change when changing RDBMS and/or host!
+Connecting a database is simple, using it even more: the connection object is the only thing you have to change/add when changing RDBMS and/or host!

-As you may have noticed you settings file now contains your database password!
+As you may have noticed your settings file now contains your database password!
 You __MUST__ ensure no one will ever be able to reach that file!